vmware-archive/nsx-edge-gen/docs/usage.md

               command

 positional arguments:
-  command               build: build a new Edge Service Gateway delete: delete
+  command               build:   build a new Edge Service Gateway
-                        a Edge Service Gateway" list: return a list of all Edge Service Gateways init: create a new nsx cloud config file
+                        delete:  delete a Edge Service Gateway
+                        list:    return a list of all Edge Service Gateways
+                        init:    create a new nsx cloud config file

 optional arguments:
   -h, --help            show this help message and exit